 Here are 20 factors you might not immediately think of that may affect your mortgage approval:

 If you're self-employed, many lenders will treat your income differently than a borrower who works for a company.
 You may need to provide additional documentation in order to get the best possible deal.

 If you've recently changed jobs – even within the same field – it can affect your eligibility for a mortgage.
 In cases where you or your co-applicant is still on employment probation, you may need a different approach with a lender.

 3) Rental Income

 Different lenders have different ways of considering rental income if you're using it to support your application.
 Rather than trying to decipher the best solution on your own, why not leave that work to the pros?

 4) Reduced Income

-If you're retired, on leave, self-employed, or otherwise have a lower income than in the past, it can be challenging to find the right fit for your situation.
+If you're retired, on leave, self-employed, were laid off for part of the year, or otherwise have a lower income than in the past, it can be challenging to find the right fit for your situation.
 There are still many lenders that will consider your file, but it can take more work to find them.